\n

 The Farage floor

-Farage's approval line is the most stable of any leader, sitting in a narrow band between -18 and -20 for the entire tracking period.
+Farage's approval line is the most stable of any leader, sitting in a narrow band between -18 and -15 for the entire tracking period.
 This reflects the deeply entrenched, polarised view the public holds of him: his supporters are consistent and passionate; his opponents are equally firm.
+His national -15% conceals a +78% net approval among Reform voters and deeply negative ratings among Labour and Green voters.

 "Davey has done something quite remarkable: in the worst environment for political trust in a generation, he has made himself marginally more popular.
 That is a significant achievement."
 UK polling analyst, May 2026